After Jeff Bezos, more allegations of intimidation against National Enquirer owner

 "Imagine if Pecker and his pals put as much effort into getting scoops as they do into threatening people," Daily Beast editor in chief Noah Shachtman told NBC News on Friday.
 "It's the latest reminder — as if we needed one — that there's nothing too low for this crowd."

-AMI released a statement on Thursday stating that its board would be investigating Bezos' allegations but that the company believed it acted lawfully, and a company spokesperson declined to comment further.
+AMI said in a statement Friday that its board would investigate Bezos' allegations but that the company believed it acted lawfully.
+A company spokesperson declined to comment further.

 One notable accusation against AMI came from outside the news industry.
 The actor Terry Crews tweeted that AMI allegedly tried to "silence" him as well: